gigaryte/pickle-chip-review/index.md

 legal reasons, no doubt) an uncountable number of times throughout our lives.
 They're medium-sized chips with thin, ruffled ridges.
 Why is this a problem?
 Compared to the amount of effort Utz obviously put into the flavoring that goes on these chips, the chip itself just seems... lazy.
+It's the pickle chip version of the modern suburban hellscape &mdash; each one a facsimile of the other.

 The above notwithstanding, this is a good pickle chip and if you, unlike me, do not rely on reviewing pickle-flavored potato chips as your sole source of